robinaly/mbd/README.md

 To run a course, one container has to be started per user.
 This is achieved by creating a google spread sheet file containing all users (teachers and students).
-The schema and some sample data looks as follows (see [here](https://docs.google.com/spreadsheets/d/1-B2VSvY8iyBNxeTRmxve7-283pKBC56RSuB6_clDhVw/edit?usp=sharing) for a template):
+The schema with some sample data looks as follows (see [here](https://docs.google.com/spreadsheets/d/1-B2VSvY8iyBNxeTRmxve7-283pKBC56RSuB6_clDhVw/edit?usp=sharing) for a template):

 | SNumber | Name   | LastName | Email | mbd_url                             | mbd_server | mbd_port | Password | Admin |